 GEOMETRY + GEOLOGY II (2020)

 Geometry + Geology II is an essay in personal memory.
-It develops themes first explored in Geometry + Geology (2010-2014).
+It develops themes I first explored in Geometry + Geology (2010-2014).

 I spent my childhood living on the edge of the Yorkshire Dales, and many holidays in the mountains of northern England.
 On moving to London as an adult, I noticed that its Brutalist buildings were often reminiscent of the rocks I grew up with.
-The rough, weather-stained shuttered concrete resembled the erosion-scarred terrain of the mountains; both essentially dark materials, especially in dour weather.
+The rough, weather-stained, shuttered or sand-blasted concrete resembled the erosion-scarred terrain of the mountains; both essentially dark materials, especially in dour weather.
 The shadowy nooks and crevices inspired trepidation, and yet invited exploration.
 In The Seven Lamps of Architecture, John Ruskin writes of the significance of ‘power’ (or the sublime) in architecture.
 He cites the epic, uninterrupted wall, the ‘precipice’, as the archetypal expression of abstract power.
 To me, these Brutalist monoliths—like their mountain counterparts—also carry with them a sense of melancholy and solitude.
 Impervious, stark, with intersecting planes conveying a sense of geological force and weight.
-The geometric compositions further adds to a sense of abstraction.
+The geometric compositions add further to a sense of abstraction.
 There are no obvious symbolic forms introduced by the architects.
 The geometry is strong, but irregular.
-The buildings, considered as wholes, do not have lines of symmetry; again, suggesting a comparison with mountain rock.
+The buildings, considered as wholes, do not have lines of symmetry, again suggesting a comparison with mountain rock.

 Photographed on 5x4” sheet film & collaged in Photoshop.